 II.
 Criteria for Voting Members

-The Committee consists of a core of nine members including the Chair.
-Members and the Chair are selected by the Secretary of Health and Human Services.
-Persons nominated for membership as a health professional or officer or employee of any Federal, State, or local government should have knowledge of or expertise in any one or more of the following areas: Quality assurance concerning the design, manufacture, and use of medical devices.
-To be eligible for selection as a representative of the general public, nominees should possess appropriate qualifications to understand and contribute to the committee's work.
+The DGMPAC consists of a core of nine members including the Chair.
+Members and the Chair are selected by the Secretary.
+Persons nominated for membership as a health professional or officer or employee of any Federal, State, or local government should have knowledge of or expertise in any one or more of the following areas: Quality assurance concerning the design, manufacture, and use of medical devices in accordance with 21 CFR part 820 and/or ISO 13485.
+To be eligible for selection as a representative of the general public, nominees should possess appropriate qualifications to understand and contribute to the DGMPAC's work.
 Three of the members shall be officers or employees of any State or local government or of the Federal Government; two shall be representative of the interests of the device manufacturing industry; two shall be representatives of the interests of physicians and other health professionals; and two shall be representatives of the interests of the general public.
-Almost all non-Federal members of this committee serves as Special Government Employees.
+Almost all non-Federal members of this committee serve as Special Government Employees.
 Members are invited to serve for overlapping terms of 4 years.
-The particular needs at this time for this committee are listed in table 2 of this document.
+The current needs for the DGMPAC are listed in table 2.

 III.
 Nomination Procedures